-Practice activity Description Evidence required (recording templates are available on the NICPLD website) Promoting the health of individuals The pharmacist should record a case-based discussion that evidences EITHER their support of a patient through a behavioural change OR how they applied antimicrobial stewardship to optimise an individual patient's treatment.
-1 x case based discussion (behaviour change CbD template OR antimicrobial stewardship CbD template) Safeguarding activities The pharmacist should record case- based discussions regarding 3 safeguarding cases, including safeguarding of children and Safeguarding CbD template or Safeguarding cases - confirmation of vulnerable adults.
-If you have completed these 3 cases as part of the NICPLD FTY year then you should instead complete a 'Safeguarding cases - confirmation of completion during NICPLD FTY' form available on the website. completion during NICPLD FTY form Minimising the misuse of medicines The pharmacist should reflect on their experience of minimising the misuse of medicines such as opioids or Beta-2-agonists.
+Practice activity Description Evidence required (recording templates are available on the NICPLD website) Safeguarding activities The pharmacist should record a case-based discussion of a safeguarding case they have encountered (e.g. safeguarding of children or vulnerable adults).
+If the pharmacist has not encountered a case, they can complete the 3 scenarios provided on the NICPLD website instead.
+If they completed these as part of the NICPLD FTY year, they should complete a 'Safeguarding cases - confirmation of completion during NICPLD FTY' form instead, which is available on the website.
+See page 10 for additional notes.
+Safeguarding CbD template or Safeguarding cases - confirmation of completion during NICPLD FTY form Minimising the misuse of medicines The pharmacist should reflect on their experience of minimising the misuse of medicines such as opioids or Beta-2-agonists.
 1 x reflective record Promoting the health of the public The pharmacist should reflect on their experience of promoting the health of the public (e.g., in a health promotion/awareness day/campaign, or an activity to reduce antimicrobial resistance).
 1 x reflective record